 About me

-I am a PhD student at the University of Tübingen and the Max Planck Research School for Intelligent Systems (IMPRS-IS), working in the lab of Matthias Bethge under the supervision of Wieland Brendel.
-At the moment, I’m interning at Google Brain.
-Earlier, I’ve completed my Bachelors and Masters from the University of Göttingen, and spent some time doing research at Volkswagen and BMW.
+I am a PhD student at the University of Tübingen and the Max Planck Research School for Intelligent Systems (IMPRS-IS), working in the lab of Wieland Brendel.
+The last two years, I interned at different teams of Google Brain.
+Earlier, I’ve completed my Bachelors and Masters from the University of Göttingen, spent some time doing research at Volkswagen and BMW, and conducted research in the lab of Matthias Bethge.

 Current research interests: self-supervised learning, adversarial robustness, disentanglement, XAI